Systemcluster/Carina/specification.md

 Floats: `0.0` or `0e0` or `+0.0` or `0e+0` or `+0e+0`
 Integers: `0` or `+0`

-Fundamental literals can only follow a fundamental specifier.
+Fundamental literals can only follow the associated fundamental-specifier.

 Functions: `fn _ _ '_ -> _ {}`
 Structures: `st {a: X b: X}`